wultra/powerauth-webflow/docs/Data-Adapter-REST-API-Reference.md

 ### Response - input validation errors

 This error should be returned when username or password format is invalid - either it contains unsupported characters or it is empty or too long.
 This error is also used when authentication type is not supported.

+The sample response below is returned when password is empty.

 - Status Code: `400`
 - Headers: